GClunies/reflekt/README.md

 ### Using Reflekt + Avo
-[Avo](https://www.avo.app/) uses branches, environments, and naming conventions to manage tracking plans, bringing a workflow similar to software engineering into their web based UI.
+[Avo](https://www.avo.app/) uses branches, environments, and naming conventions to manage tracking plans, bringing a workflow similar to software engineering into their web UI.

 **For Avo users, its recommended to continuing manage tracking plans in Avo, then connecting Reflekt to Avo** (see the docs on [Connecting Reflekt + Avo](DOCUMENTATION.md/#connecting-reflekt--avo)).
 With this setup, you can:
 - Pull the tracking plan from Avo as it changes (can specify Avo branch) into Reflekt.